imCodePartnerAB/imcms/docs/tag-engine/loop.rst

 Introduction
 ------------
-Probably everyone faced with a situation where same content should displayed several time.
-Of course this problem can solve with well-known standard JSP tag ``forEach``, but it is not enough if count cycle of content changed very often.
+Probably everyone faced with a situation where same content should displayed several times.
+Of course this problem can be solve with well-known standard JSP tag ``forEach``, but it is not enough if count cycle of content changed very often.
 That is why ImCMS provide own cycle tag that called ``Loop``.
 ``Loop`` tag works like the ``forEach`` tag, but the main feature of it is visual editor that provide agile configuration of content`s count, etc.